-The star Deneb – visible by mid-evening every May – is one of the most distant of the bright stars.
-You can even see it on a moonlit night or from light-polluted cites.
-When you gaze at this star, you are gazing across a great distance of space.
+Here is the beautiful Summer Triangle asterism, now coming back into view for another season.
+An asterism is a recognizable group of stars that isn’t a constellation.
+This one is made of three bright stars in three different constellations.
+You can even see the Summer Triangle on a moonlit night or from light-polluted cites.
+Now notice the star Deneb, one of the three Summer Triangle stars.
+When you gaze at Deneb, you are gazing across a great distance of space.
 The exact distance to Deneb is not known for certain, with estimates ranging from about 1,425 light-years to perhaps as much as 7,000 light-years.
 EarthSky veteran sky blogger Larry Sessions said in his post about Deneb:

 The best estimates likely are those obtained by the Hipparcos Space Astrometry Mission in the 1990s.
 A simple calculation from initial Hipparcos data gives the figure of 3,230 light-years, whereas the refined data yield just over 1,400 light-years.
 At any of these estimates distances, Deneb is one of the farthest stars the unaided human eye can see.
 It is so far, that the light that reaches the Earth today started on its journey well more than 1,000 years ago.